MD-Kounain-Ansari/MovieStreaming-Website-Clone/README.md

 <br>
 This project focuses on replicating the user interface and layout of Netflix — including the homepage, navigation bar, featured carousel, movie grids, and footer — to showcase responsive web design and modern UI skills.

-🔗 Live Demo: Click Here
+🔗 Live Demo: <a href = "https://md-kounain-ansari.github.io/MovieStreaming-Website-Clone/" target = "_blank"> Click Here <a>

 ✨ Features